Updated on: September 26, 2024

 Phishing is the act of creating fake websites, phone numbers, or email addresses that mimic legitimate sources for the purpose of getting information, stealing money, or deploying malicious programs on user devices.

-Nowadays, millions of phishing messages are sent every day via email, social media, or text message (known as ‘smishing’).
+Phishing is extremely common: there are billions of phishing messages sent every day via email, social media, or SMS (known as ‘smishing’).
 These messages may inform you that you have money waiting for you, ask you to fill out a survey, or may even trick you into reimbursing a government or financial institution.

 Identifying phishing attacks can be tricky, as phishing messages can look very official and will often link to websites that are pretty convincing copies of legitimate sites.
 Banking websites and online retailers are very commonly imitated for phishing attacks.